msu/csci-432-fall2022/README.md

 Class attendance and participation is required and expected.
 If you consistently miss class, then your final grade may be dropped one letter grade (e.g., from B+ to C+).

+### Policy on Homework

+***Do not search for answers to the problems.*** You will learn in this class by solving the problems, not by reading the solutions.
+Regurgitating solutions you found elsewhere will not help you learn the material.
+If you feel that you need additional resources, please ask.

 ### Policy on Collaboration